carlfranklin/FFmpegBlazorDemo/README.md

 ffmpeg.wasm is a pure Webassembly / Javascript port of FFmpeg.
 It enables video & audio record, convert and stream right inside browsers.
 FFmpegBlazor integrates nicely with Blazor InputFile Component.
 Supports Lazy loading of ffmpeg binary.
 It is self hosted version one time download of core ffmpeg wasm lib will be 25Mb."

-What that means is, on first load, we are only going to see a couple of tiny JavaScript files being downloaded.
+On first load, we are only going to see a couple of tiny JavaScript files being downloaded:

 ![image-20220707094256159](./md-images/image-20220707094256159.png)